Introduction

 CSC #12: Network Infrastructure Management

-It is not recommended to expose the Axis device as a public web server or public network access of any kind, allowing unknown clients to gain network access to the device.
-Axis recommends using AXIS Companion for individuals and small organizations that do not operate a VMS nor need to access video from remote locations.
+We don’t recommend that you expose the Axis device as a public web server, or that you in any other way give unknown clients network access to the device.
+For small organizations and individuals that don’t operate a VMS or need to access video from remote locations, we recommend using AXIS Companion.

-AXIS Companion employs Windows/iOS/Android client software, is free of charge, and provides an easy way to access video in a secure way without exposing the Axis device to the Internet.
-More information about AXIS Companion can be found at www.axis.com/companion.
-All organizations that use a VMS should consult the VMS vendor for their best practices regarding remote video access.
+AXIS Companion employs Windows/iOS/Android client software, is free of charge, and provides an easy way to access video securely without exposing the Axis device to the Internet.
+For more information about AXIS Companion, see axis.com/companion.

 Limit network exposure